runwhen-contrib/rw-cli-codecollection/codebundles/k8s-fluxcd-helm-health/README.md

 ```
 DISTRIBUTION=Kubernetes
 CONTEXT=sandbox-cluster-1
-NAMESPACE=--all-namespaces
+NAMESPACE=vault
 RESOURCE_NAME=helmreleases
 ```

-With the example above, the TaskSet will collect the above mentioned data from all visible namespaces in the `sandbox-cluster-1` cluster for the resources with a shortname of `helmreleases`.
+With the example above, the TaskSet will collect the above mentioned data from the `vault` namespace in the `sandbox-cluster-1` cluster for the resources with a shortname of `helmreleases`.

-> This TaskSet supports one, or ALL namespaces.
-If set to a single namespace, use `-n [namespace-name]`, otherwise use `[--all-namespaces]` to collect helm data from all available namespaces.

 ## Requirements
 - A kubeconfig with `get` permissions to on the objects/namespaces that are involved in the query.